acidtone/fast-track/cpnt260/materials/d09/readme.md

 ## Assignment 3: Sign-in and registration splash pages
 - build two splash pages
 - Page 1 that contains:
-  - a logo (can be generic font icon or similar graphic
+  - a logo (can be generic font icon or similar graphic)
   - login fields: username, password, submit inputs
     - action -> '#'
     - method -> post
-  - overlapping elements
+  - overlapping elements (either using grid or absolute/relative positioning)
-  - a link (that looks like a button) to Page 2
+  - a 'Register' link (that looks like a button) to Page 2
 - Page 2 that contains:
   - registration form (all required unless otherwise specified)
     - username